ttytm/emoji-mart-desktop/README.md

 ### Usage

 - Linux: Download an Appimage from the [releases](https://github.com/ttytm/emoji-mart-desktop/releases) page.
-- macOS: There is no bundling atm.
-So it is required to self compile it and keep the binary and ui files side by side.</sub>
+- macOS/Windows: There is no bundling atm.
+So it is required to self compile it and keep the binary and ui files side by side.

 ## Webview Example - Building and Development